reportportal/docs/src/md/src/GettingStarted/Integrations.md

 ### Link an issue with an issue in Jira

-By linking issue with an issue in Jira, we mean a possibility to a clickable link to an exsisting issue in Jira from ReportPortal that will show a status of this issue.
+By linking issue with an issue in Jira, we mean a possibility to a clickable link to an existing issue in Jira from ReportPortal that will show a status of this issue.

 [ ![Link issue](Images/userGuide/gettingStarted/Link issue.png) ](Images/userGuide/gettingStarted/Link issue.png)